-Here is a look at some fascinating musical theories, mysteries and discoveries and how they relate to music theory.
-Maybe you can find some inspiration or tools for your own compositions here?
+Here is a look at 8 fascinating musical theories, mysteries, discoveries and phenomena and how they relate to music theory.
+Maybe you can find some inspiration or tools for your own composition or music making here?

 As far as we know, Pythagoras of Samos (approx. 570 – 495 BC, Greece) was the first to talk about the Harmony of the Spheres.